Let’s talk about the sales process in this article.

 Make the process repeatable

-Do your sales agents regularly go off track from your standardized process?
-If your sales team has to look for outside solutions often, it’s not exactly a very good process.
+Do your sales agents regularly go off track from your standardized sales process?
+If your sales team has to look for outside solutions often, it’s not exactly a very good sales process.

 How to implement a sales process

-According to Sales Benchmark Index, if your sales management process is implemented it can result in
+According to Sales Benchmark Index, if your sales process is implemented it can result in

 - Win-rate increase of 24%